History of the Central Intelligence Agency: Nixon

 On November 13, after Nixon's landslide re-election, Nixon told Kissinger "[I intend] to ruin the Foreign Service.
 I mean ruin it – the old Foreign Service – and to build a new one."
-He had similar designs for the CIA, and intended to replace Helms with James Schlesinger.
-Nixon had told Helms that he was on the way out, and promised that Helms could stay on until his 60th birthday, the mandatory retirement age.
+He had similar designs for the CIA and intended to replace Helms with James Schlesinger.
+Nixon had told Helms that he was on the way out and promised that Helms could stay on until his 60th birthday, the mandatory retirement age.
 On February 2, Nixon broke that promise, carrying through with his intention to "remove the deadwood" from the CIA.
-"Get rid of the clowns" was his order to the incoming CI.
+"Get rid of the clowns" was his order to the incoming DI.
+Before Helms left office, he destroyed every tape he had secretly made of meetings in his office and many of the papers on Project MKUltra.

 Kissinger had been running the CIA since the beginning of Nixon's presidency, but Nixon impressed on Schlesinger that he must appear to congress to be in charge, averting their suspicion of Kissinger's involvement.
-Nixon also hoped that Schlesinger could push through broader changes in the intelligence community that he had been working towards for years, the creation of a Director of National Intelligence, and spinning off the covert action part of the CIA into a separate organ.
-Before Helms left office, he destroyed every tape he had secretly made of meetings in his office, and many of the papers on Project MKUltra.
+Nixon also hoped that Schlesinger could push through broader changes in the intelligence community that he had been working towards for years: the creation of a Director of National Intelligence and spinning off the covert action part of the CIA into a separate organ.
 In Schlesinger's 17-week tenure, he fired more than 1,500 employees.
 As Watergate threw the spotlight on the CIA, Schlesinger, who had been kept in the dark about the CIA's involvement, decided he needed to know what skeletons were in the closet.
 He issued a memo to every CIA employee directing them to disclose to him any CIA activity they knew of past or present that could fall outside the scope of the CIA's charter.

 This became the Family Jewels.
-It included information linking the CIA to the assassination of foreign leaders, the illegal surveillance of some 7,000 U.S. citizens involved in the antiwar movement (Operation CHAOS), the CIA had also experimented on U.S. and Canadian citizens without their knowledge, secretly giving them LSD (among other things) and observing the results.
-This prompted Congress to create the Church Committee in the Senate, and the Pike Committee in the House.
-President Gerald Ford created the Rockefeller Commission, and issued an executive order prohibiting the assassination of foreign leaders.
-DCI Colby leaked the papers to the press, later he stated that he believed that providing Congress with this information was the correct thing to do, and in the CIA's own interests.
+It included information linking the CIA to the assassination of foreign leaders, the illegal surveillance of some 7,000 U.S. citizens involved in the anti-Vietnam War movement (Operation CHAOS), and information that the CIA had also experimented on U.S. and Canadian citizens without their knowledge, secretly giving them LSD (among other things) and observing the results.
+In December 1974, a front-page article by Seymour Hersh in The New York Times revealed part of the Family Jewels, exposing the CIA for spying on Americans in the antiwar movement.
+This prompted Congress to create the Church Committee in the Senate and the Pike Committee in the House.
+President Gerald Ford created the Rockefeller Commission and issued an executive order prohibiting the assassination of foreign leaders.
+DCI Colby leaked the papers to the press, later stating that he believed that providing Congress with this information was the correct thing to do and in the CIA's own interests.